Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Pulled waves propagate without locking in DSDT models}\\ Not all invasions in DSDT models are locked; see Figs.~\ref{fig:table_schematic}~and~\ref{fig:locking_common}.
-In fact, it can be rigorously demonstrated that~$v(m)$ is a smooth function for so-called pulled waves, which are driven by the growth and dispersal at the very tip of the invasion front.
-Invasions are guaranteed to be pulled when there is no Allee effect, and, therefore, the per capita growth rate is maximal at the leading edge of the front~\cite{kolmogorov:wave, saarloos:review, lewis:chamomile, lui:dsdt_velocity}.
-Because~$c$ is small at the front, nonlinear terms in~$g(c)$ are negligible, and the invasion velocity can be computed exactly by linearizing Eq.~(\ref{eq:dsdt}) and then solving it via Laplace and Fourier transforms~\cite{saarloos:review}; see Methods.
+Not all invasions in DSDT models are locked; see Figs.~\ref{fig:table_schematic}~and~\ref{fig:locking_common}.
+In fact, it can be rigorously demonstrated that~$v(m)$ is a smooth function for pulled waves that are driven by the growth and dispersal at the very tip of the invasion front.
+Invasions are guaranteed to be pulled when there is no Allee effect, and, therefore, the per capita growth rate is maximal at the leading edge of the front~\citep{kolmogorov:wave, saarloos:review, lewis:chamomile, lui:dsdt_velocity}.
+Because~$c$ is small at the front, nonlinear terms in~$f(c)$ are negligible, and the invasion velocity can be computed exactly by linearizing Eq.~(\ref{eq:dsdt}) and then solving it via Laplace and Fourier transforms~\citep{saarloos:review}; see Appendix A.

 The main result of this calculation is that pulled waves in DSDT models behave as in CSCT models.
 Specifically, the population density at long times depends only on~$x-vt$ and is described by a continuous function~$c(x-vt)$ with~$v$ given by